chraltro/munin/README.md

 ### Deployment

-The easiest way to use Chrisidian is to deploy it to GitHub Pages.
+The easiest way to use Munin is to deploy it to GitHub Pages.

 1.  **Fork this repository** to your own GitHub account.
 2. Go to your new repository's **Settings** tab.